 The bill establishes a one-year pilot program known as the Pretrial Partnership for Community Support and Services Pilot Program, which will be implemented in Monmouth, Union, Camden, and Cumberland counties.
-The program aims to provide eligible defendants on pretrial release with biopsychosocial assessments, case management, and various treatment services to improve their health and social well-being, thereby enhancing court appearance rates and public safety.
-The program will be coordinated through an approved pretrial community support provider, which must have a history of providing comprehensive reentry services for at least two years prior to the program's implementation.
-Importantly, no state funds will be appropriated to support the program.
+The program aims to provide eligible defendants on pretrial release with biopsychosocial assessments, case management, and various treatment services to improve their court appearance rates and overall public safety.
+The services will be coordinated through an approved pretrial community support provider, which must have a minimum of two years of experience in delivering comprehensive reentry services.
+Importantly, the bill specifies that no state funds will be allocated to support the program.

 Statutes affected: